michaelsboost/PropForge/README.md

 > **🛠️ Built Using [kodeWeave](https://michaelsboost.github.io/kodeWeave/)**
 > Lightweight, fast, and designed for accessibility across devices.
 No build step required.

-## 🚨 Project Status
-> **Actively in development — NOT a PWA yet**
-> Initial version is web-based only.
-PWA support and full feature set are coming in future updates.

 ## 🚀 Launch the App
 🌍 Try it live: [PropForge Simulator](https://michaelsboost.github.io/PropForge/)